bketelsen/getfleek.dev/src/pages/docs/cli/fleek_remove.md

 ## Description

-Remove a package or program from your configuration.
+Remove a package from your configuration.
-Use the `--program` flag to specify a program which can also be configured by nix.

 ## Examples